leoee/Tibia-Bot-12-/README.md

 ## How to use?
 After the configuration, you can use.
 The way how this bot works is analyzing your screen, then the features will be work ***IF YOU KEEP ON GAME SCREEN***.
 You can change the screen, but the functionalities will be executed when the game screen be seeing.

+## Warning
+If you're trying to use the bot, but always you get fail on the "Check Config Screen", you should try to cut the numbers of the your Tibia.
+As you can see, inside images folder, we have a lot of images that represents the numbers.
+Cut all of your numbers inside the tibia and try again.
+Just the numbers are needed.